SharifAIChallenge/aic_site/README.md

 The modeling inside the `Competition`s is quite well defined and extensible.
 But the implementation has weeknesses and some names such as `depends` field can be confusing.
 The design was to have dags of `Match`es to represent all types of `Competition`s.
 This general form can cover leagues, torenoments, eliminations, double eliminations, etc. The edges between `Match`es show that the winner or the loser of the required `Match` should attend the dependant `Match`.

 Each `Match` consists of several `SingleMatch`es for each of the maps of the competition.
 We were careful about it to keep it consistent and all matches have the appropriate `SingleMatch`es.
 Tht model `SingleMatch` is the equalant for the model `Run` in the infrustructure.

+## UI/UX and management

+We used trello to track issues, user strories and tasks.
+You may request for the trello board if you  are reading this document.

+We held sessions on the UX.
+We simply copied things from the old site and extracted user stories in sentences in a session.
+Submodules of the site were defined by the technical head of the event.
+The site team had almost weekly sessions on the site and had extreme times of development.